jm33-m0/windows-sandbox-init/README.md

 ## What it does

-This project aims to automatically configure a Windows Sanbox for malware analysis with offline software packages in current working directory.
+This project aims to automatically configure a Windows Sanbox for malware analysis with offline software packages.

 ## How to use